PHY 409 Quantum Mechanics: Spring 2024

 Homework

-A physical copy of your completed homework is due on their due dates at the start of class (see the schedule below).
+A physical copy of your completed homework is due on their due dates at the start of class.
 Graded homeworks will be returned within one week of their due date.

 All resources are available for your use on the homework (notes, book, other students, internet, chatbots, etc.).
 However, you must list any external sources (besides notes and book) you use on a question.
 You are encouraged to collaborate with other students on the homework, but you must list the names of your collaborators.